melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 2. IAM (username and password), for AWS console access.
 You can require users to reset their passwords.
 3. Signing certificate (SSL/TLS) is available for some services and should be managed through the AWS Certificate Manager.

+To set permissions for a user you can add them to an existing group, copy over permissions from an existing user, or attach built-in or custom policies.
+Policies group permissions together.
+By default, no permissions are granted to a user.
+Note that in case of clash of policy permissions, e.g. Policy A "allows EC3 read" and Policy B "Denies all EC2 access" the least permissive option wins, that is that user with both policies attached will not have EC2 access.

 Policies are JSON documents that define the permissions for a user, group or role.
 It can be defined through the management console and can contain conditional statements, like IP address restrictions.
 The policy simulator can be used to test the effects of a policy.

+#### Cognito

-**AWS Cognito** is an identity and access management (CIAM) platform that provides compliance certified under  user authentication (sign up and sign in) throurgh social and identify provides.
+Is an identity and access management (IAM) platform that provides user authentication (sign up and sign in) via social and identity providers.

+#### Security group

+A security group is like a firewall that can be attached to an instance that limits internet traffic to the instance.

+#### Security Token Service (STS)

+STS is a global amazon service for requesting temporary, limited-privilege credentials for IAM or federated users.
+Federated users (external identities) are users you manage outside of AWS in your corporate directory, but to whom you grant access to your AWS account using temporary security credentials.

 ### Compute

-Servers comprise of physical hardware (CPU, RAM, disk, NIC) and an operating system (Linux, MacOS, Windows).
-A virtual server on AWS is set up by launching an **Elastic Compute Cloud (EC2)** instance using a particular **Amazon Machine Image (AMI)** on Amazon hardware.
-An AMI is made up of an **Elastic Blockstore Snapshot (EBS)** with Windows or Linux preinstalled.
-An AMI includes all the information necessary to launch an instance, using either an EBS snapshot (permanent) or template (non-permanent).
-There are three categories of snapshots: community (free), marketplace (pay to use), my AMIs (own custom).
+### Elastic compute cloud (EC2)

-There are many different instance types to choose between that are optimised for different purposes, e.g. more memory, more storage or general.
-With EC2 though you have full control: you choose the image and the hardware specs and can install any software needed.
-If you want certain commands to run after launching an EC2 instance, e.g. that starts a web server, they can be entered into the "user data" text field on the "configure instance details" step.
-The instance can be updated through a REST API and instance metadata, such as the instance ID, can be accessed over HTTP after the instance is created.
+Renting a virtual remote server is probably AWS' most important service.
+With EC2 you have full control over the image, the hardware specs and you can install any software needed.
+If you want certain commands to run after launching an EC2 instance, e.g. that starts a web server, they can be entered into the "user data" text field for convience, or you can SSH or use EC2 connect to access instance to install or execute code afterward.
+The instance can be also updated through a REST API.
+Instance metadata, such as the instance ID, can be accessed over HTTP after the instance is created.
+Security groups can be attached to a EC2 instand in order to control network access.
 EC2 is well-suited for a long running, traditional applications.

+Servers comprise both physical hardware (CPU, RAM, disk, NIC) and an operating system (Linux, MacOS, Windows) and when you set up an EC2 instance you need to select both and the region they are located in (cost can vary per region).
+To elaborate, an EC2 virtual server is launched using a **Amazon Machine Image (AMI)** on Amazon hardware.
+An AMI is an **Elastic Blockstore Snapshot (EBS)** with Windows or Linux preinstalled, and includes all the necessary information to launch an instance.
+There are three categories of AMIs / EBS snapshots: community (free), marketplace (pay to use), my AMIs (own custom).
+There are many different instance types of AMIs to choose between that are optimised for different purposes, e.g. more memory, more storage or general purpose.
+Note when setting up an EC2 instance you don't rent an entire server but an isolated slice of a specific physical machine that is fully isolated and has dedicated hardware.

+There are 4 EC2 pricing models:

+- on demand instances (most common) =  pay per use
+- spot instances (left over instances that can be reclaimed whenever) = discounts
+- savings plan (committing to compute 1 or 3 years in advance) = discounts
+- reserved instances (pay for instance configurations 1 or 3 years) = discounts

+#### Lambda

-**Lambda** is called a serverless service because you don't need to be concerned about configuring or managing a server at all--you just write the code and set the trigger for when the code should execute.
+Lambda is a "serverless" service because you can run code without configuring or managing any servers explicitely at all--you just write the code and set the trigger for when the code should execute.
+Often multiple serverless tasks need to be combined for a workload.
 It is a "function as a service" (FaaS).
 The lambda is executed as needed and scales automatically based on demand.
 Lambdas are well-suited for ETL, data-validation, and mobile back-ends.
 Examples of lambda applications:

 1. write entries to a Cloudwatch log service
 2. resizing images and moving them into a different bucket
 3. send a CloudWatch entry when a user writes an update to a DynamoDB

+#### LightSail

-**Amazon LightSail** is a compute service for people who do not have expert AWS knowledge.
+Amazon LightSail is a compute service for people who do not have expert AWS knowledge.
 It allows you to quickly spin up pre-configured virtual servers.
 VPCs, subnets and other details do not need to be configured.
 It simplifies things and allows quick launch of instances and databases.

+### Scaling compute

+Containers are "packages of code and all their execution requirements", e.g. OS, softare.
+The contaners can be deployed to any environment that support containers.
+Environments that are preconfigured to support containers and not the app itself directly are **Elastic container service** and **Elastic kubernetes service**.

+#### Elastic Load Balancing

+A load balancer is a device that is internet facing and has a single endpoint that redistributes incoming client requests to different servers based on some algorithm. **Elastic Load Balancing (ELB)** is an Amazon load balancing service.
+It also sends health checks to the servers and if one fails to respond in time, it knows to route additional requests to different servers.
+Load balancers help ensure availability.
+AWS has three different kinds of ELB: application, network and classic.
+Classic is being phased out.
+Application inspects domain names and forwards requests accordingly.
+Network load balances work at the TCP/UDP/TLS protocol level.

+#### Auto Scaling

+Loading balancing determines where the load is distributed, whereas auto-scaling adjusts the number of servers able to take load.
+For example if an instance fails a health check, or if the cloud watch monitoring service detects that CPU usage is above a certain threshold in an **AWS Auto Scaling Group**, new instances are spawned.
+A scaling plan defines the triggers for when a new instance should be de/provisioned.

 ### Storage

-There are three types of storage service:*object (S3), block (EBS), and file (EFS).
+There are three types of storage service: object (S3), block (EBS), and file (EFS).
 In **Amazon Simple Storage Service (S3)** everything is an object (an object can be thought of as a file), and objects are uploaded into buckets.
 It can be a publicly accessible service.
 S3 can be connected to from a browser over the public internet, accessed via a REST API (get, put, post, delete), and from EC2 over the internet or an S3 Gateway endpoint.
 If you are accessing S3 from EC2, the best practise way is to create an IAM role with a policy granting access.
 This is preferred over storing your secret access key on the EC2 instance.
 Because it is a universal namespace, bucket names must be unique globally, however, buckets exist in a specific region.
 In total, a S3 object contains the data itself, metadata, and a global unique identifier.
 Metadata can include a key, version ID, value (the file content itself), metadata, sub-resources, access control information, and more.
 Use cases for S3 include: backing up of data, web app hosting, media hosting, and software delivery by download.

 There are 6 Amazon S3 storage classes.
 All share 11 9's of durability but vary slightly in other aspects of availability, zones, fees, and latency.